Take the Kids: Thomas Edison National Historical Park

 Check website for select openings at Glenmont.

 Thomas Edison is one of NJ’s most famous residents, and his home and laboratory are a must-see for every family.
 The kiddos probably already know he invented the lightbulb (and perfected it for home use).
-But he also created the phonograph and found a way to use goldenrod to create a domestic source of rubber, among a ton of other things.
+But he also created the phonograph and found a way to use goldenrod to create a domestic source of rubber, amongst a ton of other things.

 Start your day at the visitor center of the massive laboratory complex (there’s plenty of free parking in the lot across the street).
 Make your first stop the Black Maria, an exact replica of the world’s first movie studio.
 The kids will be amazed by how many revolutionary creations came from the small spot.